 This varies depending on the model, but our hospital beds tend to be around 220cm in length, and 97cm in width.
 This should cater to the average patient; however, some bed suppliers may offer specialised models to suit taller users and bariatric individuals.
 For instance, our hospital beds are all available in paediatric and bariatric sizes, and they all include built-in length adjustments so taller users can keep comfy without having to switch bed.

 Some suppliers now specialise in creating beds with slightly narrower external dimensions that are slim enough to fit through doorways with no hassle.
-The Interlude range are a great example of this.
+The Interlude range is a great example of this.

 Manual or Electric?